-‘The Little Girl Waved Her Hand’ by Riyas Quarana is a thirty-two line poem which does not conform to a specifically structured rhyme scheme.
+‘The Little Girl Waved Her Hand’ by Riyas Qurana is a thirty-two line poem that does not conform to a specifically structured rhyme scheme.
 The text is contained within one unbroken stanza and the lines vary in length and metrical pattern.
-The poet has made an interesting and very successful use of personification and enjambment throughout the piece.
+The poet has made interesting and very successful use of personification and enjambment throughout the piece.

 The poem begins with the speaker stating that there is a group of people looking at the sky.
 It is like they are expecting something to happen.
 None of them dare move though for fear their hands will make the clouds float off.

 The next section speaks of a pond which is nearby.
 It does not open its “doors” lightly, but is made to take in the chaotic river.
 The river’s motion is soothed by the stagnant waters.
 This is a place the speaker would have the clouds move off to.

 The following lines state that the speaker wants to have the ability to live within the evening.
 She will travel back in time to experience it over and over again.
 Eventually, the clouds do move, perhaps due to the motions of the little girl who “waved her hand.”

 Analysis of The Little Girl Waved Her Hand

 The speaker begins this piece by describing one particular group of people and their actions.
 The first line is a prime example of the technique of enjambment.
 The line cuts off after the word “sky,” leaving a reader unsure who is doing the “Eyeing.”

 The second line does not illuminate the setting any further.
 Nor does it give an explanation to the question of who the main character/characters, are going to be.
 The reader learns that “the entire place” had gathered in an area.
 The undefined “they” are all “sorrow-stricken.”
 While not giving a reader much in the way of details, these lines do lay out a tone for the first few sections.